 One part that I forgot to mention that is in the vCloud Installation Guide is preparing your database server for use with vCloud Director.
 This isn’t a difficult process if you know how to use SQL.
-Because I decided to go with MS SQL with my vCloud 1.5 installation instead of Oracle, this article will focus on how to prep the MS SQL database; Although the Oracle prep work isn’t much different.
+Because I decided to go with MS SQL with my vCloud 1.5 installations instead of Oracle, this article will focus on how to prep the MS SQL database; Although the Oracle prep work isn’t much different.
 Before we get started I would like to mention that we need to install SQL in Mixed Mode Authentication, so make sure to check that and set an “SA” user password during install.

 Allowing remote TCP/IP connections to SQL

 By default SQL 2008 R2 Express (like the others I assume) do not allow remote connections via TCP/IP, therefore we need to enable that before we can connect our vCloud Director Server to the database we will create later on.
-The simplest way I found do do this is from this article on the WebECS Support pages.
-It will take you through step by step on how to enable remote connections, but remember to restart SQL at the end because the changes won’t take affect until you do.
+The simplest way I found to do this is from this article on the WebECS Support pages.
+It will take you through step by step on how to enable remote connections, but remember to restart SQL at the end because the changes won’t take effect until you do.

 Creating a vCloud Database